brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

    Instances, so if one goes down, it will automatically deploy a new one.
 Once the new Instance is up, ECS will automatically deploy Docker containers onto it.
+4. Since users requests only go to the ELB, most of your down time is hidden from users, since the ELB will only route their requests to a server that is up and running.
-4. ECS can do automatic, zero-downtime deployments of new versions of your Docker image.
+5. ECS can do automatic, zero-downtime deployments of new versions of your Docker image.
 In fact, let's try it.

 If you look at the [source of the training/webapp Docker container](https://github.com/docker-training/webapp/blob/master/webapp/app.py), you'll see that it uses the value of the environment variable `PROVIDER` as the second word after "Hello", and only falls back to "world" if `PROVIDER` is not set.
 Let's deploy a new version of our ECS Task with the `PROVIDER` value set to "ECS".

-Note that ECS Tasks are immutable.
+Note: ECS Tasks are immutable.
 You can't change the old definition&mdash;which is actually a very good thing, as it allows you to easily roll back to an older revision if you hit a big in a newer one&mdash;but you can create a new revision of the Task.
 To do that, click the "Task Definitions" link in the menu on the left, click on your ECS Task ("hello-world-task"), click the checkbox next to the first revision of your Task ("hello-world-task:1"), and click the blue "Create new revision" button:

 {% include figure.html path="blog/aws-docker/create-task-revision.png" caption="Create a new revision of your ECS Task" %}